jeromeetienne/threex.suzanne/README.md

 Sometime it is not desirable to wait for the loading to complete before adding the object to the scene.
 To avoid this, we create a container which will contains the model once loading is completed.
+Thanks to the scene graph inheritance, any position/quaternion/scale changes made on container, will be reported to the children meshes.

 ```javascript
 // create the container